huBioinfo/CytoCommunity/README.md

 (CytoCommunity) PS C:\Users\Lenovo> conda install --yes --file requirements.txt
 ```

-3. Note that R has already been included in the requirement.
-And you can install package diceR via:
+3. You can install the package diceR (R has already been included in the requirement) via:

 ```
 (CytoCommunity) R.exe